nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/content-repository/persistence-architecture/vcs.md

 - Have some flexibility in the storage model to optimize certain cases at configuration time.

 {{! excerpt}}
-This section's sub-pages describe the architecture of VCS.
+This section's sub-pages describe the architecture of **Visible Content Store** (VCS).
 {{! /excerpt}}

 ## "Visible SQL" Structures

-When using VCS, you can directly access all your data in pure SQL: the schema of the database is a mapping of the XSD schemas you defined in the Nuxeo configuration.
+When using *VCS*, you can directly access all your data in pure SQL: the schema of the database is a mapping of the XSD schemas you defined in the Nuxeo configuration.

 ## Easy Reporting